batect/batect/docs/GettingStarted.md

 The `batect` script is designed to be committed alongside your project, and not installed globally.
 It will automatically pull down the correct version of batect for your operating system.

+Note that a JVM must be installed to use batect.
+This requirement will be removed in a future release.

 ## First steps: build environment

 To start, we're going to configure a simple build environment, where you can build your application and run unit